-No reference benchmark has been designated for the purpose of attaining the environmental characteristics promoted by the Fund.
+No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Fund.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The Fund's sustainability-related impact shall be measured through the Investment Advisor's implementation of its issuer engagement policy and exclusion strategy.
-The Fund's exclusion strategy and exclusion screening process applies to 100% of its direct investments.
+The Fund's sustainability-related impact shall be measured through its exclusion strategy, as well as the Investment Advisor's implementation of its issuer engagement policy.
+The Fund's exclusion strategy applies to 100% of its direct investments.

-For example, the Fund's screening process results in the exclusion of certain sectors including issuers involved in coal and unconventional oil (such as arctic oil and oil sands).
-In this regard, the Investment Advisor refers to globally accepted norms such as the UN Global Compact Principles.
+For example, the Fund's exclusion strategy results in the exclusion of certain sectors including issuers principally involved in coal and unconventional oil (such as arctic oil and oil sands).
+In addition, the Investment Advisor refers to globally accepted norms such as the UN Global Compact Principles, where appropriate.